joelbugarini/signalr-backplane-demo/README.md

 - When a client sends a message to any server replica, SignalR uses Redis to publish the message.
 - All other server replicas receive the message from Redis and forward it to their connected clients.
-- This ensures all clients, regardless of which server instance they’re connected to, receive the same messages.
+- This ensures all clients, regardless of which server instance they're connected to, receive the same messages.

 ---